 Years of Experience—Happy Repeat Customers: We’ve been leading, guiding and teaching photographers for a long time—and we have thrilled customers who come back on our workshops again and again to prove it.
 If you’d like to speak to someone who has been with us on a workshop or safari, just let us know, we’d be happy to arrange a phone call.

-- Double occupancy lodging (single available, just ask)
+Double occupancy lodging (single available, just ask)

-- Photographic guiding and instruction
+- Photographic guiding and instruction from Randy Hanna

-- Fun, inspiration and a great time!
+- Fun, inspiration, and a great time!

 What’s Not Included?

-Your deposit of $3,000 USD will guarantee your spot.
-A second payment of $4,000 will be due February 1, 2018.
-The final payment of $3,995 USD will be due not later than June 1, 2018.
+Your deposit of $4,000 USD will guarantee your spot.
+A second payment of $4,500 will be due August 1, 2018.
+The final payment of $3,495 USD will be due not later than November 1, 2018.
 These payments are non-refundable which is why we recommend that you get trip cancelation insurance.
 All of our other terms and conditions apply.
 Please do not make air travel arrangements until checking with us first.
 Need special payment arrangements for your deposit?
 No problem, just ask us.

 This workshop is strictly limited to eight guests, so if photographing the amazing wildlife and landscapes of Tanzania with a small group and the best pro instructor, and amazing camps is what you want, click the "Sign Me Up!" button now and we'll see you in Tanzania!